alanarazi7/TabSTAR/README.md

 Welcome to the TabSTAR repository!
 You can use it in two modes: production mode for fitting TabSTAR on your own dataset, and research mode to pretrain TabSTAR and replicate our work in the paper.

-🚧 The repository is under construction: We'll appreciate your feedback! 🚧
+🚧 The repository is under construction: Any bugs or feature request?
+Please open an issue! 🚧

 ---